craigfrancis/php-is-literal-rfc/readme.md

 ### String Concatenation

 Dan Ackroyd has considered an approach that does not use string concatenation at run time.
-The intention was to reduce the performance impact even further; where the `literal_concat()` or `literal_implode()` support functions can make it easier for developers identify their mistakes.
+The intention was to reduce the performance impact even further; and by using the `literal_concat()` or `literal_implode()` support functions, it can make it easier for developers identify their mistakes.

 Performance wise, I made up a test patch (not properly checked), to skip string concat at runtime, and with my own [simplistic testing](https://github.com/craigfrancis/php-is-literal-rfc/tree/main/tests) the [results](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/local.pdf) found: